 - International applicants should refer to the International Students area within the “Admissions Information” section of the catalog for information on providing appropriate documentation with the application.

-- Official scores from GRE test with a minimum composite score of 305 and 4.0 analytical writings.
+- A minimum GRE composite score of 300 and 4.0 analytical writing.

 - Fall: March 1, Priority; July 1, Final